Brian Perk: Professional

 Perk was drafted in the fourth round (49th overall) of the 2010 MLS SuperDraft by Philadelphia Union.
 He debuted on July 14, 2010, coming in as a second-half substitute in a friendly against Celtic F.C.
-He would also play in the second half of another friendly against Manchester United on July 21, 2010 at Lincoln Financial Field.
+He would also play in the second half of another friendly against Manchester United on July 21, 2010, at Lincoln Financial Field.

-Perk was waived by Philadelphia on July 30, 2010 without ever making a first team appearance for the club.
+Perk was waived by Philadelphia on July 30, 2010, without ever making a first team appearance for the club.
 Shortly after his release, he was claimed off waivers by the Los Angeles Galaxy on August 4, 2010.

-In his first career MLS appearance on July 4, 2011 for Los Angeles Galaxy vs. Seattle Sounders FC, he saved a penalty kick taken by Fredy Montero in the first half and secured a clean sheet after the final whistle.
+In his first career MLS appearance on July 4, 2011, for Los Angeles Galaxy vs. Seattle Sounders FC, he saved a penalty kick taken by Fredy Montero in the first half and secured a clean sheet after the final whistle.

 International

-Perk was the starting goalkeeper for the USA at the 2009 FIFA U-20 World Cup and the 2009 CONCACAF U-20 Championship.
+Perk was the starting goalkeeper for the US at the 2009 FIFA U-20 World Cup and the 2009 CONCACAF U-20 Championship.